artem-ogre/CDT/docs/README.md

 - [Karl Åkerblom](https://github.com/kalleakerblom)
 - [baiwenlei](https://github.com/baiwenlei): dragging and zooming in the viewer
 - [Bärbel Holm](https://github.com/eisbaerli): removing duplicates and re-mapping edges
+- [Andre Fecteau](https://github.com/AndreFecteau): benchmarking, profiling, and providing a kd-tree implementation a derivative of which is included in CDT

 ## <a name="contributing"/>Contributing</a>
 Any feedback and contributions are welcome.